 Frequently Asked Questions: Project, Installation, Billing

-Why is MVEA upgrading their digital meters?
+Why is MVEA upgrading its digital meters?

 Technology moves fast, and it’s time for an upgrade!
 Starting in the summer of 2019, Mountain View Electric Association, Inc. will start a system-wide improvement plan to upgrade existing processes and infrastructure.
-The plan includes an integrated system of upgraded digital meters, communications networks and data management systems to provide better service to our co-op members.
+The plan includes an integrated system of upgraded digital meters, communications networks, and data management systems to provide better service to our co-op members.
 The upgraded digital meters will be a powerful tool for you to manage your energy use and become more energy efficient.
 Curious about the impact a space heater in the winter, or a window AC unit in the summer has on your electric bill?
 The upgraded meters will allow you to monitor your electric use, not by the month, but down to the day and the hour.

 The meter upgrade provides MVEA members with numerous benefits.
 The upgraded digital meters will help us achieve:

-Improved Member Service: Combined with online account management tools from SmartHub, the upgraded meters allow MVEA to offer our members timelier information regarding energy use, such as:
+Combined with online account management tools from SmartHub, the upgraded meters allow MVEA to offer our members timelier information regarding energy use, such as:

 - Hourly data which can help troubleshoot high bill concerns.